10th-12th June 2026 | Western Norway University of Applied Sciences

 Afternoon

-*Final selection of topics will be aligned with the interests of participants
+*Final selection of topics will be aligned with the interest of participants

 Morning